2019/2024 Updates

 2019 Updates

-In 2019, the Fort Line was revisited.
+In 2019 and 2024, the Fort Line was revisited.
 As happens in Atlanta, things change.
 The following is a listing of the most important changes to text in the book.

 Southeast Trail